jrsmith3/jrsmith3.github.io/content/2014-04-02 Sample logs.md

 Recommendations
 ===============
-Creating and maintaining sample logs is a continual occurance and so I've created a [worksheet](https://github.com/jrsmith3/sample_log).
+Creating and maintaining sample logs is a continual occurance and so I've created a [worksheet](https://github.com/jrsmith3/sample_log/releases/download/2014-11-19/sample_log.pdf) (and the [repo](https://github.com/jrsmith3/sample_log)).
 For what its worth, I used an open-source program named [scribus](http://scribus.net) to generate this worksheet and I've licensed it [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) to make it easy for others to modify it for their own needs.

 I recommend printing these worksheets instead of attempting to keep electronic sample logs.
 The advantages of electronic files (copying, publishing) aren't terribly beneficial for sample logs.
 On the other hand, electronic sample logs introduce issues of synchronization, backups, and findability.